 What is the name of the Soviet militsiya officer investigating the murders?

-Discover the awards and nominations received by Gorky Park.
-Explore the history of Gorky Park and its cast and crew.
+Discover all the awards and nominations received by Gorky Park, from Oscars to film festival honors.
+Learn how Gorky Park and its cast and crew have been recognized by critics and the industry alike.

 In Moscow, USSR, the film opens with a serene and joyful scene of three young individuals gliding gracefully across the frozen pond of Gorky Park, embracing the joys of winter.
 However, this peace is shattered just three days later when the lifeless bodies of these young people are discovered, brutally shot at close range, with their faces and fingerprints meticulously removed using surgical tools.
 The investigation falls into the hands of Arkady Renko, portrayed by William Hurt, a diligent officer with the Soviet militsiya, who finds himself grappling with an unnerving sense of paranoia and anxiety as the KGB declines to take control of the case.
 To aid him in unveiling the mystery, Renko seeks the expertise of Professor Andreev, played by Ian McDiarmid, who endeavors to reconstruct the victims’ faces.